For information about the Leveling the Playing Field for Illinois Retail Act, visit the resource page

 - grooming and hygiene products.

-Tax Rate Database to look up location specific tax rates.
+Use the Tax Rate Finder to look up location specific tax rates.
 Depending upon the location of the sale, the actual sales tax rate may be higher than the fundamental rate because of home rule, non-home rule, mass transit, park district, county public safety, public facilities or transportation, and county school facility tax.

 Prepaid sales tax